 Whether or not there’s a mud run scheduled in your area near Employee Appreciation Day may be a stretch… The idea is get everyone inspired around something they can do to feel good about themselves, have fun, and come together as a team.

-Taking the time to recognize and reward your team members will pay dividends through employee engagement and lead to increased productivity, quality of work, quality of life, and, ultimately, profitability.
+Taking the time to recognize and reward your team members will pay dividends through employee engagement and, above all else, will lead to increased productivity, quality of work, quality of life, and, ultimately, profitability.